-My inspiration: Peace, Diversity, Hmong, nature, Love and Respect
+My inspiration: Peace, Diversity, Hmong, nature, History, Future, Love and Respect

 A long time ago, in Chapman town of Chico, my siblings and I played outside on our small unfenced front yard under a warm, cloudy day.
 Pulling and pushing each other, not too far from our duplex house, we saw a neighbor and his dog.
 They stared at us with narrow eyes and we stared back.
 We gather closer and hesitated.
 In a second, I was hanging, bare feet in the dull sky.
 I was caught in the dog’s mouth; his jaw tore into my new pale yellow dress while my siblings ran like prey.
 I still remember clearly of my neighbors eyes of disgust, glaring at our differences.
 There is something wrong, if it was Okay for a grown man to terrorized children.
 This memory and many more unavoidable histories became part of my world.